Meet the Friendliest Birds in America

 As a scientist, I dislike anthropomorphizing the birds I study.
 Most of the time I can easily argue away their near-human behavior.
 But there are a few species that, for their intelligence, appealing behavior and association with humans, are just exceedingly likable.
-Lacking a good scientific term for this group of birds, I think I’ll just call them friendly.
+Lacking a good scientific term, I think I’ll just call them friendly birds.

 The first group of friendly species is the chickadees.
 They frequent our yards and feeders so often that they would be impossible not to include.
 Seven species of chickadees are found in North America.
 One, the gray-headed chickadee, occurs only in Alaska, and even there requires so much searching that most Alaskan birders, including me, have never seen one.